Each accepted applicant will be proceeded in the following order:

 Police employees are expected to conduct proactive traffic enforcement activities on a daily basis and investigate minor and major traffic crashes which may involve injuries, fatalities and DWI offenders.
 Police employees are sometimes called upon to apprehend dangerous felony offenders and are required to be physically fit to perform these duties.
 Police employees must be proficient in modern law enforcement principles, procedures and techniques as well as demonstrate proficiency in computer skills.

-The Police employee must be able to exercise sound judgment on calls where immediate action is required within department guidelines and state law and posses effective communications skills.
-Additionally all Police employees are required to successfully complete 40 hours of annual "In-Service" job related training.
+The Police employee must be able to exercise sound judgment on calls where immediate action is required within department guidelines and state law and possess effective communications skills.
+Additionally, all Police employees are required to successfully complete 40 hours of annual "In-Service" job related training.

 To be considered for employment with the Lafayette Police Department, applicants must meet the following minimum requirements:

 You must not be less than 20 years of age.

 Upon application, you must be a citizen of the United States, will be a qualified elector of the State of Louisiana and maintain a permanent address where you can be contacted.
 You must agree, upon appointment, to establish residency within 30 miles of the Lafayette Parish Court House.